 |Wifi (2.4 Ghz) in bedroom||36 Mbs|

-When I was thinking about network solutions for the shed, I had low expectations that powerline adapters would work.
+When I was investigating network solutions for the shed, I had low expectations that powerline adapters would work.

-The internet seems to be of the opinion that powerline adapters do not work over multiple consumer units (my shed is wired with a separate consumer unit).
-However, I reasoned there must be a possibility of it working on the grounds that a) the same internet pundits often said that powerline would not work on separate power circuits also – which I knew to be wrong, having tried it – and b) I could not see why, if electricity could travel over the CU, the powerline signal could not do so also.
+The prevailing view on the internet seems to be that powerline adapters do not work over multiple consumer units (my shed is wired with a separate consumer unit).
+However, I reasoned there must be a possibility of it working on the grounds that a) the same internet pundits often claim that powerline would not work on separate power circuits also – which I knew to be wrong, having tried it – and b) I could not see why, if electricity could travel over the CU, the powerline signal could not do so also.

 I did a bit more research, and it seems that the manufacturers won’t guarantee the adapters work across consumer units because they can’t account for all the variations in home wiring and this means the only the way you can be 100% sure it will work in your house is to try it out.